PioterDev/Cetris/out/config/config.md

-height        - specifies window height fps           - specifies desired FPS basefallspeed - base time in miliseconds required for the piece to move down
+height        - specifies window height fps           - specifies desired FPS basefallspeed - base time in miliseconds required for the piece to move down soundtrack    - specifies which soundtrack will be played during the game